0015. Fundamentals of Horticulture (2 s.h.) F S.

-This course includes an overview of the nursery industry and examines the management and operation of wholesale and retail nurseries, the production of plants in both container and field-grown conditions.
+Includes an overview of the nursery industry and examines the management and operation of wholesale and retail nurseries, and the production of plants in both container and field-grown conditions.

 0354.
 Turf Management (3 s.h.)
 F.

-This course considers the establishment and maintenance of turf grasses under varying soil and environmental conditions, particularly urban situations, and the identification of species and newer strains of grasses and their appropriate uses.
-This course stresses an environmental approach to lawn maintenance and the responsible use of fertilizers, pesticides, and herbicides.
+The establishment and maintenance of turf grasses under varying soil and environmental conditions- particularly urban situations- and the identification of species and newer strains of grasses and their appropriate uses.
+Stresses an environmental approach to lawn maintenance and the responsible use of fertilizers, pesticides, and herbicides.

 0356.
 Interior Plantscaping (3 s.h.)